The Best Rivers In Ontario For Trout And Steelhead

 Small Creeks like this can have great fishing for trout and steelhead

-Small Creeks like Cobourg Creek can have clean and cold water which makes for great fishing for trout and steelhead.
+Small Creeks like Cobourg Creek can have clean and cold water, which makes for great fishing for trout and steelhead.

-Cobourg Creek is another smaller cold water creek that is about 15 feet wide.
+Cobourg Creek is another smaller coldwater creek that is about 15 feet wide.

 Anglers will find this river has lots of private property in the upper sections but it has decent access in the lower river.

-There are runs of big steelhead, salmon each season and there are also brown trout and brook trout located in the upper sections.
+There are runs of big steelhead, salmon each season, and there are also brown trout and brook trout located in the upper sections.

 Fishing Access On Cobourg Creek